Why Adam Works Better with $\beta_1 = \beta_2$: The Missing Gradient Scale Invariance Principle: Implementation Details

 \section{Implementation Details}

-\paragraph{Common setup.} All experiments evaluated Adam-type optimizers over a $3\times3$ momentum grid $(\beta_1,\beta_2)\in\{0.9,0.99,0.999\}^2$.
-Models were initialized using the same sinusoidal scheme \cite{sinusoidal} for accelerating training and trained in full FP32 precision, disabling both mixed precision and TF32 operations.
+\paragraph{Common setup.} All experiments evaluated Adam-type optimizers over a $3\times3$ momentum grid $(\beta_1,\beta_2)\in\{0.9,0.99,0.999\}^2$, except for ResNet18 on CIFAR-100, where we use a finer $5\times5$ grid $\beta_{1},\beta_{2}\in\{0.9,0.968,0.99,0.9968,0.999\}$.
+Models were initialized using the same sinusoidal scheme \citep{sinusoidal} for accelerating training and trained in full FP32 precision, disabling both mixed precision and TF32 operations.
 Whenever specified, random seeds were fixed for NumPy and PyTorch.
 Learning rates followed a linear warm-up phase up to the base value, followed by cosine annealing for the remainder of training using \texttt{SequentialLR}.

 \paragraph{Experiment 1 (NanoGPT, SlimPajama).} Training employed Adam with base learning rate $3\times10^{-4}$ and weight decay $10^{-4}$ for one epoch.
 Warm-up covered $20\%$ of the total training steps, starting from a factor $10^{-2}$ of the base learning rate.
 Gradient clipping with maximum norm $1$ was enabled.
 The model followed a GPT-2 small configuration with 12 layers, 12 attention heads, hidden size 768, block size 1024, dropout $0.1$, and bias terms enabled.